Jashepp/express-http2-workaround/README.md

 The awesome [http2](https://www.npmjs.com/package/http2) nodejs module (https://github.com/molnarg/node-http2) does not work straight out the box with the awesome [express](https://www.npmjs.com/package/express) module (https://github.com/expressjs/express).

-Due to express having the request and response objects prototype the inbuild nodejs http  IncomingMessage and ServerResponse objects, all requests served by express that are initialised by something else, such as http2, cause an error.
+Due to express having the request and response objects prototype the inbuilt nodejs http  IncomingMessage and ServerResponse objects, all requests served by express that are initialised by something else, such as http2, cause an error.

 This issue is mentioned in many places: https://github.com/expressjs/express/issues/2364 (thread closed)